What is the Emergent Alliance and what is it for?

 The alliance ensured the data was used for the agreed central purpose and protected against the data later being misused, by ensuring that sensitive data was securely deleted once it was no longer needed for the alliance’s use.

 Will you be sharing any personal or specific data with commercial companies or with governments?
 How will you make sure they don’t misuse it?

 We do not share personal data with commercial companies, governments or universities.

-The alliance will likely work with both personal data and non-personal data, but any personal data will be de-identified before it is used or released for use within the alliance (See question 1 for further detail).
+The alliance worked with both personal data and non-personal data, but any personal data was de-identified before it was used or released for use within the alliance (See question 1 for further detail).

-Our data processing is governed by strict international legislation including GDPR (General Data Protection Regulations) and by the Data Protection Act 2018 in the UK.
-We follow best practice guidance of the ICO e.g. in reaction to data aggregation and reidentification.
+Our data processing was governed by strict international legislation including GDPR (General Data Protection Regulations) and by the Data Protection Act 2018 in the UK.
+We follow best practice guidance of the ICO e.g. in reaction to data aggregation and re-identification.

 Even governments (especially governments!) are bound by the rule of law in access and exploitation of data.